hudson-trading/corral/doc/01_getting_started.md

 considers this to be a confirmation of the cancellation.
 When such a function returns (normally or through an exception), its result is discarded, and cancellation continues normally.

+There is also `DegenerateThreadPool` class, which is API-compatible with ThreadPool, but always runs tasks inline (and does not depend on threading support part of STL, like `<thread>`).
+This may be helpful in scenarios "run a task in a thread pool if compiled on a platform with multithreading support, or inline otherwise". `ThreadPool` can also be constructed with zero thread count for the same effect.